 - An approach to healthcare that emphasizes preventing illness and prolonging life, as opposed to emphasizing treating diseases.

-Obviously, in this context, they are claiming that chiropractic will somehow make you more healthy and more resistant to diseases or illnesses.
+Obviously, in this context, they are claiming that chiropractic treatment will somehow make you more healthy and more resistant to diseases or illnesses.

 I do believe that chiropractic can help patients to function better from a musculoskeletal perspective.